ibm-cloud-docs/databases-for-mysql/howto-autoscale-mysql.md

 - To add resources to your deployment occasionally or rarely, [manually scale](/docs/databases-for-mysql?topic=databases-for-mysql-resources-scaling) your deployment.

+## Configuring Autoscaling in the UI
+{: #autoscaling-mysql-ui}
+{: ui}

+The Autoscaling panel is on the _Resources_ tab of your deployment's _Manage_ page.
+To enable scaling, enter your parameters.
+Then, check the boxes to enable the parameters you are using.
+Be sure to click **Save changes** for your configuration to be saved and your changes to take effect.

+To disable autoscaling, clear the boxes for the parameters that you no longer want to use.
+If you clear all the boxes, autoscaling is disabled.
+Click **Save changes** to save the configuration.

+CPU and RAM autoscaling is not supported on Isolated Compute.
+Disk autoscaling is available.
+If you provisioned an isolated instance or switched over from a deployment with autoscaling, monitor your resources using [{{site.data.keyword.monitoringfull}} integration](/docs/databases-for-mysql?topic=databases-for-mysql-monitoring), which provides metrics for memory, disk space, and disk I/O utilization.
+To add resources to your instance, manually scale your deployment.

 ## Configuring Autoscaling in the CLI
 {: #autoscaling-mysql-cli}